dmidlo/histdata.com-tools/README.md

 Failed and underpowered engines stay inspectable; they cannot enter a committed product.
 Qualification binds the exact experiment, evaluation, row-free metric trace, power study, engine decisions, and validation-fitted portfolio weights.
-The current powered campaign preserves no decision and rejects an executable selection.
-There is no silent fallback.
+The current expanded campaign admits only the diagonal self-excitation marked-Hawkes variant; every nonpassing engine remains inspectable but is excluded from execution.
+There is no silent fallback or automatic winner.
 See [`docs/powered-reconstruction-qualification.md`](docs/powered-reconstruction-qualification.md).

 Only HistData.com ASCII/T and the complete EURGBP/EURUSD/GBPUSD triangle are